nicklayb/plexm3u/README.md

 So this tool allows me to easily sync my playlists from Plexamp straight to my USB drive that has all my music.

+**Note**: This was only tested with my car's stereo.
+So maybe there can be issues with your particular use case

 ## Usage

 The tool supports various command: